spacefarergames/IndieBox/README.md

 6. **Commit and Push**: Commit your changes and push them to your forked repository.

-7. **Create a Pull Request (PR)**: Go to the original Gavilya repository and create a new pull request.
+7. **Create a Pull Request (PR)**: Go to the original Indie Box repository and create a new pull request.
 Provide a clear title, description, and link to any related issues.

 8. **Code Review**: The maintainers will review your PR, provide feedback, and possibly suggest changes.